Jesus makes water into wine at Cana

 - 2:8 Then he told them, “Now dip some out and take it to the wedding coordinator.”
 So, they did it.
 They took him some wine to sample.

-- 2:9 When the man coordinating the celebration got a taste of the wine, he called out to the groom.
+- 2:9 When the man coordinating the celebration got a taste of the water that became wine, he called out to the groom.
 The coordinator didn’t know where the wine came from, but the servers certainly did.

 - 2:10 The wedding coordinator told the groom, “Everyone serves the best wine first.
 Then when guests are starting to feel the buzz, they get the cheaper wine.
 But look at you.
 You saved the best wine for now.
 Cheers.”